jvermeir/python-mock-blog/README.md

 code that calls a database or an external service.
 The solution relies on the option in python to replace a definition with a new version within the scope of a function.

-This works, so I wanted to apply the solution to my own code.
+This looked good, so I wanted to apply the solution to my own code.
 My code follows a service/repository setup.
 I started with simple SQL queries and added filtering and other decisions based on data.
 So, initially I could just mock the database in my tests, but later I wanted to test the logic that was executed on the result set.
 So I figured I should split the code in a part that handles queries and a part that manipulates data.
 Duh, you'll say and I would